redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 What is a Theme?
 ---------------

-An RedKite CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure, that defines a website design.
+An RedKite CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure.

 How is a Theme-App structured?
 -------------------------